Buyer’s Agent: How Do I Find A Good One?

 Couple signing documents.

-Whether you’re hunting for a starter home or your forever abode, buying a home can feel challenging at times.
-Thankfully, real estate agents can help make the process less daunting.
+Whether you’re hunting for a starter home or your forever abode, real estate agents can help make buying a home easier.
 As a buyer, you’ll want to find a buyer’s agent who can help you find your perfect home.
-But what is a buyer’s agent and how do they differ from listing agents?
+But what is a buyer’s agent, and how do you find the right one?

-Let’s look at the difference between these two types of agents and discuss how a buyer’s agent can help you purchase a house.
+Let’s look at what a buyer’s agent is and discuss how they can help you buy a house.

 What Is A Buyer’s Agent?

-A buyer’s agent is a real estate professional who guides home buyers through the process of purchasing a home.
-As a purchaser’s representative in a real estate transaction, a buyer’s agent has a legal obligation to protect the buyer’s interests and work to ensure they’re getting the best deal possible.
+A buyer’s agent is a real estate professional who guides home buyers through the home buying process.
+As a purchaser’s representative in a real estate transaction, a buyer’s agent has a legal obligation to protect the buyer’s interests and ensure they get the best deal possible.
 Although some real estate agents specialize in working with buyers, most can work as a buyer’s agent or listing agent, depending on the specific transaction.

 Buyer’s Agent Vs. Listing Agent

-Two real estate agents are usually involved in a real estate transaction: a buyer’s agent and a listing agent.
-Both are often referred to as real estate agents or REALTORS®.
-The buyer’s agent works on behalf of the buyer, while the listing agent represents the seller’s interests.
+Two real estate agents are usually involved in a real estate transaction: a buyer’s agent and a listing agent – also known as a seller’s agent.
+Both are often referred to as real estate agents or Realtors, which is a licensed real estate agent who’s also a member of the National Association of Realtors The buyer’s agent or Realtor works on behalf of the buyer, while the listing agent represents the seller’s interests.

 A buyer’s agent will help the buyer navigate the real estate landscape by finding listings and advocating for the buyer’s needs.
 A listing agent is responsible for listing a seller’s property.
-Also referred to as a seller’s agent, a listing agent has a fiduciary duty to look out for the seller by securing the best terms possible for the seller’s property.
+They have a fiduciary duty to look out for the seller by securing the best terms possible for the seller’s property.

 Dual Agency